DiptarshiC/Warfront/README.md

 ## How to use the Mouse

-Hit the left mouse button to fire a missile while in plane or tank.
+Click the left mouse button to fire a missile while in plane or tank.
 Note, try not to hit the building while you are flying the plane.To align the direction of the tank turret, right click on the screen while aligning your mouse pointer accordingly.This shall help you aim.